stoneyang/HDR_Toolbox/Readme.txt

 Run the demos to understand how to use I/O function, visualize images, tone Map Images, etc.

 -Update Report:
+05/09/2013: -Added TMQI Index by H. Yeganeh, Z. Wang.
+Based on the publication:
+	     "Objective Quality Assessment of Tone Mapped Images", Journal of IEEE Transaction on Image Processing, 22 (2), 657-667, 2013
+             We thank Hojat Yeganeh for integrating his functions into the Toolbox.
 04/09/2013: -Added SIFT LDR images stack alignment based on the VL Feat Library (http://www.vlfeat.org/)
              The library needs to be installed to use this code.
 02/09/2013: -Added a Hybrid TMO, BanterleTMO.m, based on ACM SAP 2012 Publications: